YashGupta4/HangMan/README.md

-# HangMan
+# Stadium Management System
-this a word guessing game
+this is a Stadium Management System